 You really only need a handful of items to care for your backyard pool on day to day basis.

-The most important starter tool you can get is a higher quality pole system that includes a brush, hand skimmer, and a vacuum head.
+The most important starter tool you can get is a higher-quality pole system that includes a brush, hand skimmer, and a vacuum head.
 This system will help take care of all your pool cleaning needs.
 Try to skip purchasing tools that come with their own poles and get a system that is easily interchangeable.
-This is not only a money saver, but also an great space saver as well!
+This is not only a money saver but also a great space saver as well!

 Simply attach and run the skimmer 15-20 minutes before you hop into the pool and the surface will be completely clean!
 This beauty definitely cuts down on your hand skimming time, but keep in mind it does work better with a stronger pump (such as the one mentioned above).

 Also, remember to ALWAYS turn the skimmer off and dump the basket before jumping into the pool.